Hereditarily indecomposable continua as generic mathematical structures: Continua and crookedness

 Let $ε_0 := 1$.
 Given $ε_n$ we let $f_n$ be an $ε_n$-crooked $\I$-map, and we pick $ε_{n + 1} > 0$ such that for every $k < n + 1$ the map $f_{k, n + 1}$ is $\tuple{ε_k / 2^{n + 1 - k}, ε_n}$-continuous.
 Then for every $n ∈ ω$ and $ε > 0$ there is $n' ≥ n$ such that $ε_n / 2^{n' - n} ≤ ε$.
 Since the map $f_{n'}$ is $ε_{n'}$-crooked and the map $f_{n, n'}$ is $\tuple{ε_n / 2^{n' - n}, ε_{n'}}$-continuous, and so $\tuple{ε, ε_{n'}}$-continuous, by Proposition~\ref{thm:crooked_calculus} we have that $f_{n, n' + 1} = f_{n, n'} ∘ f_{n'}$ is $ε$-crooked. \end{construction}

 To observe that there are arbitrarily crooked $\I$-maps we consider a discrete variant of crookedness.
-By a \emph{graph} we mean a set $G$ of vertices endowed with a symmetric reflexive edge relation $≈$.
+By a \emph{graph} we mean a set $G$ of vertices endowed with a symmetric reflexive edge relation $≈$ (to be thought of as a discrete nearness relation).
 We use reflexive instead of antireflexive edge relation so that homomorphisms may contract edges to points.
 Note that a graph is essentially the same thing as a ${≤}1$-dimensional abstract simplicial complex.
 A \emph{graph homomorphism} or a \emph{simplicial map} is a map $s\maps G \to H$ that preserves the edge relation, i.e. if $x ≈ y$, then $s(x) ≈ s(y)$, for every $x, y ∈ G$.
 For every $n ∈ ω$ let $\II_n$ denote the finite linear graph with vertices $\set{0, …, n}$ and the edge relation $i ≈ j \iff \abs{i - j} ≤ 1$.
 The \emph{geometric realization} $\geom{\II_n}$ of the graph $\II_n$ is the unit interval $\II$ if $n > 0$, and the singleton $\set{0}$ otherwise.
-The \emph{geometric realization} of a simplicial map $s\maps \II_m \to \II_n$ is the piecewise linear map $\geom{s}\maps \geom{\II_m} \to \geom{\II_n}$ determined by the break-points $i/m \mapsto s(i)/n$ for $i ∈ \II_m$.
+The \emph{geometric realization} of a simplicial map $s\maps \II_m \to \II_n$ is the piecewise linear map $\geom{s}\maps \geom{\II_m} \to \geom{\II_n}$ determined by the points $i/m \mapsto s(i)/n$ for $i ∈ \II_m$.

 \begin{definition} We call a simplicial map $s\maps \II_m \to \II_n$ \emph{crooked} if for every $i ≤ j ∈ \II_m$ there are integers $i ≤ j' ≤ i' ≤ j$ such that $s(i) ≈ s(i')$ and $s(j) ≈ s(j')$. \end{definition}